 For example, if going to the hairdresser makes your child feel anxious, you could try taking him for a practice run.
-You could ask the hairdresser if you could come at the end of the day when it’s quiet and calm, then go through the steps with him.
+You could ask the hairdresser if you could come at a time of day when it’s quiet and calm, then go through the steps with him.
 Or perhaps he could watch someone else get their hair cut.

 If your child gets anxious in social situations you could practise these together.
 You could practise different situations and take turns playing different roles.
 Try to keep the scenarios short and simple, and encourage and praise your child.

-Other parents often have great practical ideas about everyday life with a child with autism spectrum disorder (ASD).
+Other parents often have great practical ideas about everyday life with a child with ASD.
 You can chat with other parents about managing your child’s anxiety in our forum for parents of children with ASD

 Psychologists use a range of approaches, including:

-- cognitive behavioural therapy – this helps children develop skills to change their thinking in situations that make them anxious
+- cognitive behaviour therapy – this helps children develop skills to change their thinking in situations that make them anxious

 - interventions using gradual exposure to help children face their fears – for example, the stepladder approach